12AngryModels/new-module/README.md

 # new-module
-Making a new module for JAGS
+Templates for making a new module for JAGS